joaopdroslv/ftp-file-reader-flask-api/README.md

-# FTP File Reader API
+# FTP File Reader Flask API

 This project is a Flask-based API for interacting with an FTP server.
 It allows you to list directories, download files (CSV or Excel), and read their contents using Pandas.